Vector resonance $X_1(2900)$ and its structure: The mass and coupling of

 In Fig.\ \ref{fig:Mass} (left panel), we display the sum rule's results for the mass as a function of $M^{2}$, where one can see a residual dependence of $m$ on the Borel parameter.
 A sensitivity of $m$ to the continuum threshold parameter $s_{0}$ is depicted in right panel of this figure.

-Obtained prediction for the mass of the state $X_{1}$ is compatible with the LHCb data (\ref{eq:Data2}).
-But this information is not enough to make a reliable conclusion about diquatk-antidiquark structure of $X_{1}$.
+Obtained prediction for the mass of the state $X_{1}$ is compatible with the LHCb data given in Eq. (\ref{eq:Data2}).
+But this information is not enough to make a reliable conclusion about diquark-antidiquark structure of $X_{1}$.
 For this purpose, we have to compute the full width $\Gamma _{\mathrm{full}}$ of the tetraquark $X_{1}$, and compare it with the relevant LHCb data.
 Only together the parameters $m$ and $\Gamma _{\mathrm{full}}$ can confirm or not the assumption about the nature of $X_{1}$.

-\section{Partial widths of the decays $X_{1}\rightarrow D^{-}K^{+}$ and $ X_{1}\rightarrow \overline{D}^{0}K^{0}$}
+\section{Partial widths of the decays $X_{1}\rightarrow D^{-}K^{+}$ and $X_{1}\rightarrow \overline{D}^{0}K^{0}$}

 The full width of the tetraquark $X_{1}$ is the sum of partial widths of its different decay channels.
 The resonance $X_{1}$ was observed in the $ D^{-}K^{+}$ mass distribution, therefore we consider the process $ X_{1}\rightarrow D^{-}K^{+}$ as its main decay channel.
 There is also another channel $X_{1}\rightarrow \overline{D}^{0}K^{0}$, which contributes to full width of $X_{1}$.
 It is worth noting that these two decays are $P$ -wave processes.
 In $S$-wave the tetraquark $X_{1}$ may decay to a pair of either vector and scalar or axial-vector and pseudoscalar $D$ and $K$ mesons.
 Therefore, it is not difficult to fix possible $S$-wave channels of $ X_{1}$.
 Thus, decays to meson pairs $\overline{D}_{1}(2420)^{0}K^{0}$, $ \overline{D}_{0}^{\ast }(2400)^{0}K^{*}(892)^{0}$, $\overline{D}^{0}K_{1}(1270)^{0},$ $ D^{-}K_{1}(1270)^{+}$ and a few other processes would be such channels.
 Threshold $2919~\mathrm{MeV}$ for production of a pair $\overline{D} _{1}(2420)^{0}K^{0}$ is very close to the mass of the resonance $X_{1}$, and is lowest one among listed decays.
 But even this threshold exceeds the mass of $X_{1}$ making kinematically forbidden the decay $X_{1}\rightarrow \overline{D}_{1}(2420)^{0}K^{0}$ and other $S$-wave processes.